 - 1. In a typical class you should spend 10-to-15 minutes answering questions on the homework assignment due that day.
 Look over the homework problems assigned before going to class so that you can decide which problems are worth spending class time on.
 (You probably won't have time to work all of the problems which the students would like to see.)
 Before working a problem, write the page number and the number of the problem on the board.
-It may even be worth while to copy the problem on the board.
-Don't be ashamed to peek at the solution manual before class begins. - 2.
+It may even be worthwhile to copy the problem on the board. - 2.
 Spend the remaining 35-to-40 minutes of class time discussing new material.
 You should not follow the text verbatim.
 A good strategy is to look at the exercises assigned for homework and then write a lecture which emphasizes examples closely related to these exercises.
 (But do NOT use the same examples in the classroom that the textbook uses.)
 This technique should help students to get started on their written assignment. - 3.
 The emphasis of your lectures in Math 32 and Math 41 should be on applications and understanding of the calculus rather than on formal proofs.
 Math 32/41 is not an introductory real variables course, nor is it a course in symbol manipulation.
 We expect the students to learn to use and understand precise mathematical language in the context of calculus. - 4.
 Learn the names of your students as soon as possible.
 One way to do this quickly is to return homework papers daily.
 You may be surprised the extent to which this simple courtesy can generate a positive feeling among your students. - 5.
 As much as possible, maintain eye contact with the students.
 In particular, you should spend more time looking at students than looking at the chalk board. - 6.
-The booklet Chalking It Up by Bruce Reznick has some good advice on teaching.
-Copies are available in the resource room. - 7.
 Organize your writing on the blackboards, and print neatly.
 Label things to make it easy for students to take notes and to follow what you are doing in class.
 Such blackboard techniques are especially important for weaker students, who will work at deciphering their notes after class is over.
 Listed below are some samples of examples, definitions, and theorems, as they might appear on a well-organized blackboard: